the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

+* Tweak - Include a QRCode Library in Event Tickets to improve conformity across other addons.
+[ETWP-29]
 * Fix - Restore possibility to move Tickets and Attendees to Single Events that are part of a Series.
 [ET-1862]
 * Fix - Ticket property invalidation to ensure capacity, inventory and availability are correctly invalidated.
 [ET-xxx]
 * Fix - Fix order status sometimes showing incorrectly for sites in languages other than English.
 [ET-1875]